dendenxu/compiler/readme.md

 ## Chapter 5 - Code Generation

 In the previous part, we have already obtained an abstract syntax tree.
 Then, we need to visit this tree to generate the target code.
-Of course we can directly generate target code like assmebly language from this AST.
-However, on the consideration of scalability, we will first generate intermediate representation(IR) of this abstarct syntax tree and then synthesize target code from this intermediate representation.
+Of course we can directly generate target code like assembly language from this AST.
+However, on the consideration of scalability, we will first generate intermediate representation(IR) of this abstract syntax tree and then synthesize target code from this intermediate representation.

-As for the generation of intermediate representation, we use a python package named llvmlite.
-LLVMlite is a small subset of the LLVM IR that we will be using throughout the course as the intermediate representation in our compiler.
-Conceptually, it is either an abstract assembly-like language or a even lower-level C-like language that is convenient to manipulate programatically.
+As for the generation of intermediate representation, we use a python package named `llvmlite`. `LLVMlite` is a small subset of the LLVM IR that we will be using throughout the course as the intermediate representation in our compiler.
+Conceptually, it is either an abstract assembly-like language or a even lower-level C-like language that is convenient to manipulate programmatically.

 ### §5.1 LLVM Intermediate Representation

-To give you a sense of structure of LLVMlite programs and the most basic features, the following is our running example, the simple recursive factorial function written in the concrete syntax of the LLVMlite IR.
+To give you a sense of structure of `LLVMlite` programs and the most basic features, the following is our running example, the simple recursive factorial function written in the concrete syntax of the `LLVMlite` IR.

 ```assembly
     define i64 @fac(i64 %n) {              ; (1)